 A: Your job title may change but this does not mean your salary will also change.
 Often we find that titles have become outdated and simply need updating to align with marketplace trends and titles.

-Q: Will I be moved to another site or have my hours reduced because of the study?
+Q: Will I be moved to another site or have my hours reduced because of a classification study?

-A: No, you will not be moved to another site or have your hours reduced because of the study.
+A: No, you will not be moved to another site or have your hours reduced because of a study.

 Q: Will my job be eliminated?

 A: The study is not going to eliminate jobs.
-The goal of this study is to make sure our job descriptions are current and accurate.
+The goal of a classification study is to make sure job descriptions are current and accurate.